grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/terraform-provisioning/index.md

 1. Create an API key for provisioning.
 1. Configure the Terraform provider.
 1. Define your alerting resources in Terraform.
-[Export alerting resources][alerting_export] in Terraform format, or implement the [Terraform Alerting schemas](https://registry.terraform.io/providers/grafana/grafana/latest/docs).
+[Export alerting resources](ref:alerting_export) in Terraform format, or implement the [Terraform Alerting schemas](https://registry.terraform.io/providers/grafana/grafana/latest/docs).

 1. Run `terraform apply` to provision your alerting resources.